Work With Angle Calculator

 What is work with angle?

-It is the energy transferred when force moves an object through distance while acting at an angle to displacement.
-The useful part is force multiplied by cosine of the angle.
+It is the energy transferred when a force moves an object at an angle to its displacement.
+Only the force component in the direction of movement creates mechanical work.

 What angle gives maximum work?